Nervosys/Botnix/docs/stdenv/meta.chapter.md

 ### `lib.licenses.unfreeRedistributable`, `"unfree-redistributable"` {#lib.licenses.unfreeredistributable-unfree-redistributable}

 Unfree package that can be redistributed in binary form.
 That is, it’s legal to redistribute the *output* of the derivation.
-This means that the package can be included in the Nixpkgs channel.
+This means that the package can be included in the Botpkgs channel.

 Sometimes proprietary software can only be redistributed unmodified.
 Make sure the builder doesn’t actually modify the original binaries; otherwise we’re breaking the license.
 For instance, the NVIDIA X11 drivers can be redistributed unmodified, but our builder applies `patchelf` to make them work.
-Thus, its license is `"unfree"` and it cannot be included in the Nixpkgs channel.
+Thus, its license is `"unfree"` and it cannot be included in the Botpkgs channel.

 ### `lib.licenses.unfree`, `"unfree"` {#lib.licenses.unfree-unfree}

 Unfree package that cannot be redistributed.
 You can build it yourself, but you cannot redistribute the output of the derivation.
-Thus it cannot be included in the Nixpkgs channel.
+Thus it cannot be included in the Botpkgs channel.

 ### `lib.licenses.unfreeRedistributableFirmware`, `"unfree-redistributable-firmware"` {#lib.licenses.unfreeredistributablefirmware-unfree-redistributable-firmware}